 R402.4.2 Fireplaces.
-New wood-burning fireplaces shall have gasketed doors and outdoor combustion air.
 New wood-burning fireplaces shall have tight-fitting flue dampers or doors, and outdoor combustion air.
 Where using tight-fitting doors on factory- built fireplaces listed and labeled in accordance with UL 127, the doors shall be tested and listed for the fireplace.